 Wishiwashi (School Form)

-Wishiwashi (School Form) is a Water-type Pokémon in Pokémon GO, with a maximum Combat Power of 3654 CP.
-Wishiwashi (School Form) best moveset in Pokémon GO is Water Gun and Surf.
+Wishiwashi (School Form) is a Water-type Pokémon in Pokémon GO.
+As a Water-type Pokémon, Wishiwashi (School Form) is weak to Electric and Grass-type moves.

 Max CP3654 CP